 Serves 8-12 people Difficulty: Easy

-· 22cm round springform cake tin (essential)
+· 23cm (9 in) round springform cake tin (must have removable base)

 · Food processor